Juventus v Brescia Match Preview and Scouting Report

 Injured players:

-Torregrossa, Joronen, Gastaldello, Cistana.
+Torregrossa, Joronen, Gastaldello, Cistana, Tonali, Romulo.

 Suspended Players: